csparkma/berkeley-final-project/README.md

 # Technologies Used:
 ## Data Cleaning and Analysis
-BigQuery will be used to clean the data and perform an eploratory analysis.
+BigQuery will be used to clean the data and perform an exploratory analysis.

 ## Database Storage
  Amazon RDS will be used to store our data, and we will integrate it with Tableau to display the dashboard.